smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

    ![The container logs are displayed based on a query entered in the query window.](media/monitor_6.png "Container logs")

-9. For each log entry you can display more information by expanding the log entry to view the below details.
+9. For each log entry, you can display more information by expanding the log entry to view the below details.

    ![The container log query results are displayed, one log entry is expanded in the results view with its details shown.](media/monitor_7.png "Expand the results")